Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

 Superconducting phase transitions, especially in type-II and high-$T_{c}$ materials, are characterized by critical phenomena that can be reformulated using conformable derivatives.
 This includes the temperature behavior of the order parameter, coherence length, penetration depth, and heat capacity.

-\subsection{Simplified Dynamics Near the Critical Point: Connection to the Conformable Derivative Framework}
+\subsection{Simplified dynamics near the critical point: Connection to the conformable derivative framework}

-We begin with the full conformable Ginzburg--Landau equation obtained by minimizing the deformed free energy functional, to obtain the \ref{eq:Modiffied GL equation}.

-The nonlinear second-order differential equation governs the thermal evolution of the order parameter $\psi(T)$, incorporating both nonlinear saturation ($|\psi|^{2}\psi$) and conformable kinetic effects through temperature-dependent coefficients.
+We begin with the full conformable GL-equation (\ref{eq:Modiffied GL equation}) obtained from minimizing the deformed free energy functional.
+This nonlinear second-order differential equation governs the thermal evolution of the order parameter $\psi(T)$, incorporating both nonlinear saturation ($|\psi|^{2}\psi$) and conformable kinetic effects through temperature-dependent coefficients.

-\textbf{Near the critical point}, however, the system undergoes a continuous phase transition.
-In this regime, we make the following approximations to simplify the analysis: \begin{enumerate} \item \textbf{Assume $\psi(T)$ is real and slowly varying.} This allows us to treat $\psi$ and its derivatives in a simplified manner. \item \textbf{Neglect higher-order kinetic corrections.} The second-order derivative term and the prefactor corrections from conformable calculus are of higher order and can be dropped close to $T_{c}$.
-This reduces the second-order equation to a first-order approximation. \item \textbf{Retain only the dominant balance between the kinetic term and the potential terms.} \end{enumerate} Taking into acout the above approximations, the \textit{reduced time-dependent} equation can be cast as
+\emph{Near the critical point}, the system undergoes a continuous phase transition.
+In this regime, we make the following approximations to simplify the analysis: (i) \emph{We assume that $\psi(T)$ is real-valued and slowly varying.} This allows us to treat $\psi$ and its derivatives in a simplified manner.
+Moreover, we (ii) \emph{neglect higher-order kinetic corrections.} The second-order derivative term and the prefactor corrections from conformable calculus are of higher order and can be dropped close to $T_{c}$.
+This reduces the second-order equation to a first-order approximation.
+Finally, we (iii) \emph{retain only the dominant balance between the kinetic and the potential terms.} Taking into account these approximations, the \textit{reduced equation\/} can be cast as